davide-casiraghi/php-responsive-random-quote/README.md

    'quoteText' => $quote['author'],
 ])
 ```

-## Add quotes to the database table

-The package adds in the application in which it is installed the route **/php-responsive-quote/**
-From this route it's possible to add, edit and remove the quotes and their translations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.